iSofTom/STDebugKit/README.md

 STDebugKit
 ==========

-Offer access to several debug tools from everywhere
+Offer access to several debug tools within your app, such as CoreData browsing.

 ## Introduction